Learn about your new teaching assistant.

 Active Classroom includes the Active Screen feature, which enables teachers to monitor what is on their students’ device screens at any time.

-Active Classroom with Active Screen OFF
+Active Classroom with Active Screen turned OFF

 In this example, the teacher is on the Active Classroom page with the Active Screen feature turned OFF.
 The teacher can easily see their students' progress on CARS & STARS Online by reading and analysing the information provided by Active Classroom.